CIA chief admits agency used 'abhorrent' methods on detainees

 CHAIN OF COMMAND

-Brennan was a senior CIA official when the interrogation program was put in place.
+Brennan was a senior CIA official when the interrogation programme was put in place.
 He acknowledged he had some knowledge of the agency's involvement in harsh interrogations and running secret prisons.
 "I was not in the chain of command.
-I did not have authority over the implementation of that program or the management oversight of it," he said.
+I did not have authority over the implementation of that programme or the management oversight of it," he said.

 Brennan said the CIA believes information from detainees subjected to enhanced interrogation eventually helped the United States track down al Qaeda chief Osama bin Laden, killed in a 2011 U.S. raid in Pakistan.
 Brennan conceded it was uncertain whether the same intelligence could have been obtained without such methods.